Lucy Kassa

-For her coverage of the Tigray War, where she exposed and denounced the atrocities committed by the Government of Ethiopia (Ethiopian government) and all other warring parties, particularly the widespread atrocities and weaponised sexual violence against women and children she was persecuted and forced into exile.
+Lucy Kassa (in Amharic: ሉሲ ካሳ (Lusī Kāsa)) is an Ethiopian journalist and war correspondent.
+For her coverage of the Tigray War, where she exposed and denounced the atrocities committed by the Ethiopian government and all other warring parties, particularly the widespread rapes and sexual violence against women and children.
+She was persecuted and forced into exile.

 Biography

-Kassa originally wrote as a journalist on development, political and economic issues in Ethiopia..
+Kassa originally wrote as a journalist on development, political and economic issues in Ethiopia.